In order to care effectively for a person living with dementia you must accept the way things are; and then, introduce change into your life.

 Custom Search - Alzheimer's Communication Tip, No More Blah Blah Blah

 As I began to write here in the Alzheimer's Reading Room in 2009, I was forced to think about my own caregiving effort.
-This lead me to examine what I was doing in greater detail.
-I soon realized I could improve on everything I was doing through greater systematizing of my own thoughts, efforts, and philosophy.
+This lead me to examine of what I was doing in greater detail.
+I soon realized I could improve on everything I was trying to systematize my own thoughts, efforts, and philosophy.

 In The Metamorphosis of This Alzheimer's Caregiver (Part One), I said:

 The more I learned the more I wanted to know.
 I learned a great deal about Alzheimer's disease and dementia--including the science.
 It helped me understand a very mystifying disease.
 It helped me to put a frame around something that is difficult if not impossible to understand.Near the end of that article I wrote:

 Then one day-- a couple of years in -- I came to a realization --it was time to say NO to Alzheimer's.
 I decided to fight.

 I decided I would not accept the crazy behavior, the incontinence, and I would not continue to live in a shell.
 Instead, I would find ways to change things.

 First, Dotty and I would go out in the world and resume living our life the way we had before the diagnosis.
 Second, I would find a new way to communicate with my mother.
 Third, I would identify each problem that comes with the disease and tackle it head on.